 - Go to the Settings menu of your device

 - Tap on Apps

-- Now sort the apps by size which will bring the largest apps on the top.
+- Now sort the apps by size, which will bring the biggest apps on the top.
 Now check for the option to “Move to SD card” next to the app.
-If the app allows it then you will see this button highlighted and for apps which do not allow the move, the button will be grayed out.
+If the app allows it, you will see this button highlighted, and for apps that do not allow the move, the button will be grayed out.

 You have the option to move the ones that you can so that some space is freed up in your phone’s internal storage.